 Causes of cracked tooth syndrome

 Any excessive pressure on teeth can lead to fractures.
 The force, impact, frequency, and the previous condition of the tooth can determine the severity and type of fractures.
-It is common for several microscopic cracks to occur over time and eventually lead to CTS.
+It is common for several microscopic cracks to occur over time, eventually leading to CTS.

 Symptoms of Cracked Teeth Syndrome